Kermit Gosnell: Known prior complaints

-Legal case

-2010 raid
+Clinic raid and investigation

 Gosnell's clinic, the Women's Medical Society, was raided on February 18, 2010, under a search warrant by investigators from the Federal Bureau of Investigation (FBI) and Pennsylvania State Police.
 The raid was the result of a months-long investigation by the Drug Enforcement Administration (DEA), the Philadelphia Police Department, and the state's Dangerous Drug-Offender Unit into suspected illegal drug prescription use at the practice.
 The investigation had also revealed the suspicious 2009 death of patient Karnamaya Mongar, a 41-year-old refugee from Bhutan, which had in turn brought to light further information about unsanitary operations, use of untrained staff (including teenagers), and use of powerful drugs without proper medical supervision and control.
 Thus, when the February 2010 raid took place, staff from Pennsylvania's departments of state and health also attended, as these issues were under their remit:

 Grand Jury exhibit of bags containing fetal remains in Gosnell's clinic.

 Grand Jury exhibit of unsanitary conditions inside Gosnell's clinic.

 When the team members entered the clinic, they were appalled, describing it to the Grand Jury as 'filthy,' 'deplorable,' 'disgusting,' 'very unsanitary, very outdated, horrendous,' and 'by far, the worst' that these experienced investigators had ever encountered.
 There was blood on the floor.
 A stench of urine filled the air.
 A flea-infested cat was wandering through the facility, and there were cat feces on the stairs.
 Semi-conscious women scheduled for abortions were moaning in the waiting room or the recovery room, where they sat on dirty recliners covered with blood-stained blankets.
 All the women had been sedated by unlicensed staff— long before Gosnell arrived at the clinic— and staff members could not accurately state what medications or dosages they had administered to the waiting patients.
 Many of the medications in inventory were past their expiration dates… surgical procedure rooms were filthy and unsanitary… resembling 'a bad gas station restroom.'
 Instruments were not sterile.
 Equipment was rusty and outdated.
 Oxygen equipment was covered with dust, and had not been inspected.
 The same corroded suction tubing used for abortions was the only tubing available for oral airways if assistance for breathing was needed…

 [F]etal remains [were] haphazardly stored throughout the clinic– in bags, milk jugs, orange juice cartons, and even in cat-food containers...
 Gosnell admitted to Detective Wood that at least 10 to 20 percent... were probably older than 24 weeks [the legal limit]...
 In some instances, surgical incisions had been made at the base of the fetal skulls.
 The investigators found a row of jars containing just the severed feet of fetuses.
 In the basement, they discovered medical waste piled high.
 The intact 19-week fetus delivered by Mrs. Mongar three months earlier was in a freezer.
 In all, the remains of 45 fetuses were recovered ... at least two of them, and probably three, had been viable."